 Consultants are hired under sponsored projects to provide specific and specialized services that the project staff cannot provide.
 Principal Investigators should ensure that funds are allocated in the initial project budget for consultant services before engaging a consultant.
-OSP will offer assistance in the development and processing of consultant agreements.
+ORSP will offer assistance in the development and processing of consultant agreements.
 All consultant agreements must follow the University’s standard form.

 The Principal Investigator can get a fair idea of the going consultant rate by: (1) comparing the fees paid for similar individuals in other projects; (2) comparing the range of fees quoted by individuals under consideration who have similar credentials; (3) comparing the limits paid by federal agencies.